quadsurf/express-mongo-associations-assessment/README.md

 It means you shouldn't move on until you can do this successfully.

+It also means that you should be able to do all of this on your own, without direct assistance from instructors or classmates.
+If you are stuck, it may mean that you missed steps from earlier repos, so consider re-doing exercises from earlier in the unit and then coming back to this app after having practiced more.

 ## Requirements

 You must build an express/mongo app that: